Our goal is to reverse declines of Puget Sound kelp forests and develop solutions to rebuild the essential habitat kelp forests provide.

 - Evaluating the spatial gradient of kelp seed dispersal

-View the time-lapse video below and the accompanying photos to get a glimpse into how we are testing our enhancement techniques!
+Watch a short video of our 2022 kelp enhancement below and photos from our 2019 in-water work to get a glimpse into how we are testing our enhancement techniques!

 Index site monitoring

 In 2020, PSRF launched an underwater kelp ecological survey program.
 While kelp forests are well-studied in open coastal environments, long-term underwater ecological studies of kelp forests in Puget Sound have been limited.
 This gap in ecological knowledge presents a serious roadblock to recovery; our program aims to fill that gap.
 Our protocol stems from the PISCO survey method and is adapted for the unique conditions of Puget Sound.
-Initially, PSRF and our partners will survey kelp forests at four index sites in Central Puget Sound, shown on map below.
-We hope to expand this program to monitor kelp forests Sound-wide, so stay tuned!
+Initially, PSRF and our partners surveyed kelp forests at four index sites in Central Puget Sound.

 ADDITIONAL RESOURCES